 Table of Contents

 Disney is one of the world’s most successful entertainment companies, and its parks and resorts are a major part of that success.
-Every day, millions of people visit Disney World, Disneyland, and other Disney-owned attractions around the world.
+Every day, millions of people visit Disney World, Disneyland, and other Disney-owned attractions and spent lots of money every day.
 This brings in a huge amount of money for the company through ticket sales, gift shop purchases, merchandise sales, and more.
 But just how much does Disney make in a day?

 How much does Disney make in a day?
 The company’s parks reported a revenue of $7.4 billion during a 90-day period, which translates to an average of $82 million per day or $60 million in profit per day globally.

 Answering this question completely requires understanding how much revenue each park generates on average and other sources of income, such as operating income.
 This information gives us an idea of how much money Disney makes in a single day.